Halex-64/Halex-64/README.md

 ### Hi there 👋

+- 📚 I’m currently studying at SENAI
-- 🌱 I’m currently learning Java and Html/Css
+- 🌱 I’m currently learning Java and Html

 <!--
 **Halex-64/Halex-64** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.